coreos/tectonic-docs/Documentation/install/all/ddns.md

 ### Remove platform DNS module

-Remove the existing DNS module in your platform, e.g., `platforms/azure/main.tf`, by commenting out lines matching these:
+Remove the existing DNS module for the platform by commenting out the DNS module stanza from the platform's Terraform file, e.g., `platforms/azure/main.tf`:

 ```go
 /*